 - International Trade Statistics Yearbook (HF 91 U4731: UN.
 Covers all commodities with data by country and by commodity (uses SITC codes)

 - Passport (formerly known as the Global Market Information Database) (statistics and market reports on many commodities by country, region or for the whole world.
 Also includes information on imports/exports, consumption/production, reserves.
 Data from 1977 onward is available.

 - UNCTADstat.
 (Online for SFU researchers.)
 "Commodity Price Statistics provide monthly free-market prices and price indices starting in January 1960 for selected commodities that concern commodity-dependant countries.
 Price indices are provided for commodity groups (including food, tropical beverages, vegetable oilseeds and oils, agricultural raw materials, minerals, ores and metals), and for all groups in current dollars and SDRs."

-- UNCTAD Handbook of Statistics (HF 91 H331; Bennett Reference; also available on the web): UN.
+- UNCTAD Handbook of Statistics (HF 91 H331; also online): UN.
 Price and trade statistics for selected commodities.

-- World Trade Annual 5 vols plus supplements.
-(HF 53 W6; library has 1964-present - latest in Bennett Reference): UN.
+- World Trade Annual 5 vols plus supplements (HF 53 W6): UN.
 Trade data organized by SITC code.

 Resource-specific sources (a selection, more are available, search the catalogue by keyword to find them - ie. forest products and statistics; cotton and statistics.
 Some of these also have current price information.
 Most of these are periodic publications.
 Current issues are usually in the Bennett Reference Collection and past issues are in the Bennett stacks.
 By using both current and past issues, you can get both historical and current information):

-- Canadian Minerals Yearbook (HD 9506 C2 C3, Bennett Reference; also available on the web)
+- Canadian Minerals Yearbook (HD 9506 C2 C3; also available on the web)